BranSeals/blib/README.md

-# blib
+# About
-A personal library of small utility functions.
+A personal library of small utility functions that will be expanded as needed.

 ## bcli
-Command-line operations.
+Handles common terminal operations, like running a command.

 ## berr
-Error reporting via `mail` utility
+Report runtime errors via `mail` utility.
+Errors are added to a list, formatted as a checklist, then mailed once the module is unloaded.

 ## bfile
-File handling
+Basic file handling.

 ## bgit
-Local git actions
+Handles git operations such as init, add, and commit.

-## blib
+## btime
-A big gross mess I need to break apart, fix bugs, and modernize.
+Functions related to datetime.

 ## butil
 Miscellaneous utility functions.